 But there are so many ways to cut the fat – frugal living means you have more money in your pocket at the end of the week!
 More money at the end of the week means less debt and more fun!
 Here are 15 Frugal Grocery Shopping Tips!

-1. Shop with a List
+1. Always Shop with a List

 Sit down and plan your weekly/fortnightly/monthly meals including school lunches and work lunches – and work it all out.
 An Excel spreadsheet or similar is perfect to set out all the ingredients you need.
 By not using a list you risk missing an important component of the food shop – and means more trips back – where you can be tempted by their tricks!
 Keep a list on the fridge or somewhere you will see it and add to it as required.
 Try and train your family to do the same!
 The main thing is – if it isn’t on the list -you don’t buy it!

 2. Don’t Shop When you’re Hungry

 Don’t go when you’re hungry.
 This is a common tip, but it’s true: when you’re hungry, you want to buy all kinds of junk.
 You’ll end up spending a lot more.
 Eat a good meal first, and you’ll be more likely to stick to your list.
 Plus always take your own bottle of water and some for the kids too if you take them.
 Bottled water is an expensive drink – more expensive then milk these days!

 3. Have a Budget